the-expanse/SideQuestWiki/BMBF.md

 ### BMBF OS GUIDE for the auto installer you need
 ----

-#####Make sure you get the proper one suited to your OS by
+#####Make sure you get the proper one suited to your OS
-Following the guide below
+Follow the guide below to find the correct installer for your PC

 ##### Windows
 `BMBFInstaller.Setup.X.X.X-x64-win.exe`